 1984, Russia – 2018, Everywhere

 But, I didn’t worry about all of this until recent years.
-In spite of my childhood, I was blessed and lucky enough to grow up with a warm and loving group of friends, where I was able to learn what strong attachment is and what it feels like.
-I grew, and I grew attached.
+In spite of my childhood, I was blessed and lucky enough to grow up with a warm and loving group of friends, where I was able to learn what strong attachment is and what it feels like to be connected.

 Knowledge is Power